 The IDF acknowledged the loss of 14 soldiers during this postwar period.

 Egyptian losses were higher, especially in the sector controlled by General Ariel Sharon, who ordered his troops to respond with massive firepower to any Egyptian provocation.

-Some aerial battled took place, and the Israelis also shot own several helicopters attempting to resupply the Third Army.
+Some aerial battles took place, and the Israelis also shot down several helicopters attempting to resupply the Third Army.

 The Final Situation on the Egyptian front